 Users and sysops must make themselves familiar with these third-party rules for the country in which they are operating as well as linking with if they are exchanging messages with non-amateurs.
 US gateway sysops should know that §97.219(c) provides protection for licensees operating as part of a message forwarding system. "...the control operators of forwarding stations that retransmit inadvertently communications that violate the rules in this Part are not accountable for the violative communications.
 They are, however, responsible for discontinuing such communications once they become aware of their presence."

 Directly or indirectly enhancing one’s pecuniary interest using amateur radio is universally prohibited.
 Business traffic is any message, sent or received, that is related to an amateur’s business or an activity involved in making money, attempting to make money, or even to save from spending money for the amateur.
 Placing orders to trade stocks or receiving investing guidance are clear-cut examples of prohibited message content.
-Ordering or receiving paid subscription-based weather guidance, custom forecasts, or weather information products is another.
-On the other hand, in the US, the FCC has allowed that infrequently ordering physical items (ordering a pizza or repair parts) for personal use is not in violation of the rules so long as it is incidental to your activity as an amateur, and not done to enhance your pecuniary interest.
+Ordering or receiving via Winlink paid subscription-based weather guidance, custom forecasts, or any paid digital subscription product is another.
+On the other hand, in the US, the FCC has allowed that infrequently ordering physical items (ordering a pizza or repair parts that cannot be delivered digitally via radio) for personal use is not in violation of the rules so long as it is incidental to your activity as an amateur, and not done to enhance your pecuniary interest.
 Even though the Winlink user may use a Telnet connection or WebMail and never transfer prohibited content over the Amateur radio spectrum, it is the policy of Winlink administrators to abide by the Part 97 (US rules), and FCC interpretations of these rules, as it pertains to business message content transported by the system.